itsmin1179/Autonomous-driving-software/README.md

 To obtain reliable GPS data, rtk was used to reduce the margin of error and the data converted to utm coordinate system was used.

+The picture below is the intra-school navigation map data created by our team using GPS data.

 reference
 + https://github.com/bao-eng/ublox
 + https://github.com/dayjaby/ntrip_ros